jeremenichelli/jeremenichelli.github.io/_posts/2019-01-09-how-hooks-might-shape-design-systems-built-in-react.md

 Now, the behavior can be shared across the components of the system.
 This also has an impact in other parts of the repositories like the unit tests suite.

-I need to make sure all components with lifecycles altering the body styles work properly, I've find myself writing the same unit tests over and over again.
+I need to make sure all components with lifecycles altering the body styles work properly, which means writing the same unit tests over and over again.
 With this pattern, we would only need to test the behavior once at the hook's level.

 _Read about building custom hooks [here](https://reactjs.org/docs/hooks-custom)._